eromano/eromano.github.io/_posts/en/posts/23-02-2016-how-to-build-a-cocktail-arcade-machine.md

     </div>
 </div>

-Often as a developer is difficult to share with other people the pleasure of a finished project and it is for this reason that I often like to do analogic things.
-What add.. if you have any doubt or you need help, do not hesitate to contact me, I will be happy to help you in your self-built arcade cocktail table!
+Often as a developer is difficult to share with other people the pleasure of a finished project and It's for this reason that I often like to do analogic things.
+What add.. if you have any doubt or you need help, do not hesitate to contact me, I will be happy to help you in your self-build arcade cocktail table!

 <div id="gallery">
     <h2>Arcade Table in action</h2>